forestdb/forestdb.org/models/2025-problang-metaphor.md

 }
 ~~~~

-Both the hyperbole and metaphor model involve the use of a speaker, pragmatic listener, factor,
+Both the hyperbole and metaphor models involve the use of a speaker, pragmatic listener, factor,
 and alpha.
-The speaker in both models chooses what to say would get the listener to get to the
+The speaker in both models chooses what to say that would get the listener to get to the
 point.
-The pragmatic listener hears the utterances infers what is being said, along with the
+The pragmatic listener hears the utterances and infers what is being said, along with the
 reasoning behind it.
 In terms of factor and observe, the speaker utilizes factor to score each
 utterance, with more informative ones being scored higher.
 Observe is used by the listener as it
 runs the speaker model, depending on which utterance was actually said.